 Use the working group to assign clear responsibilities & accountability at the outset.
 Importantly: make the working group broader than CDP and disclosure.
-This is about climate change, risk, and core business strategy.
+This is about climate change, supply chain resilience, risk, and core business strategy.

 Engagement across the value chain is the key to unlocking the emissions reduction potential beyond your Scope 1 and 2.

-If you find yourself repeating the same content year after year in the 'Engagement' section (C12) of the questionnaire, it's probably time to reassess your climate programs with suppliers, customers, and other value chain partners.
+If you find yourself repeating the same content year after year when it comes to engagement across the value chain, it's probably time to reassess your climate programs with suppliers, customers, and other value chain partners.
 Building collaborative initiatives across the value chain is becoming more and more important as companies set Science-Based Targets and ambitious goals for Scope 3.

 Because CDP is so closely aligned with TCFD, companies can make significant progress with their TCFD disclosures through their submissions to CDP.
 This is particularly true of the TCFD 'target sectors' - highlighted in the TCFD's Implementation Report - each with their own set of TCFD-focused sector-specific questions.

 TCFD is a voluntary disclosure framework – for now.
-Whilst over 900 organisations (representing a market capitalization of US 11 trillion +) have endorsed the TCFD, the disclosure of climate-related financial information is deemed 'insufficient for investors'.
-And with the UK Treasury and BEIS - amongst others - warning of making TCFD mandatory if disclosures don't improve, it is only a matter of time before this becomes a compliance issue.
+Whilst over 1,500 organisations (representing a market capitalization of US 12 trillion +) endorsing the TCFD, the disclosure of climate-related financial information is deemed 'insufficient for investors'.
+In 2020, the UK government released its roadmap towards mandatory disclosures, starting in 2021.
+The Swiss government followed suit in December, laying the groundwork for making TCFD mandatory in the coming years.
+It is clearly only a matter of time before this becomes a compliance issue.
 Make sure you identify where you are falling short in your climate disclosures so you can make plans to address these gaps (Rule #5).

-As we enter the 'Decade of Action', CDP (through its close alignment with TCFD) offers a valuable opportunity to reassess your organisation's climate performance against fast-moving expectations from investors, regulators and consumers.
+As we progress into the 'Decade of Action', CDP (through its close alignment with TCFD) offers a valuable opportunity to reassess your organisation's climate performance against fast-moving expectations from investors, regulators and consumers.

-Much more than a standalone disclosure exercise, CDP should be used as a way to reflect on and improve climate change management and performance, and to integrate climate into core business strategy.
+Much more than a standalone disclosure exercise, CDP should be used as a way to reflect on and improve climate change management and performance, and to integrate climate and sustainability into core business strategy.

 As you embark on this year's questionnaires, take the time to reflect on how you approach CDP more strategically to make sure you are getting maximum value out of the process.